 A large number of recent studies have shown that most software applications that use cryptographic procedures misuse them.
-The VeraCode Report State of the Software Security 2017 lists the insecure use of cryptography as the second most common cause of software vulnerabilities, right after data leakage.
+The VeraCode Report State of the Software Security v11 (2020) lists the insecure use of cryptography as the third most common cause of software vulnerabilities, right after information leakage and CRLF injection.

 Eclipse CogniCrypt was developed within the collaborative research center CROSSING of Technische Universität Darmstadt.
 It allows developers to quickly identify and fix security-critical misuses of cryptographic libraries.

 The plugin Eclipse CogniCrypt ships in two main components: A wizard for code generation that supports a developer in generating secure code for common cryptographic tasks and a static code analysis that continuously checks the (generated and non-generated) code of the developer directly within Eclipse.

 Static Code Analysis

 The static code analysis CogniCryptSAST continuously checks the developer’s code for correct implementations.
 Upon saving the code in the editor, a static analysis is triggered in the background and reports warning when a cryptographic API is used incorrectly.

 The video below shows a minimal example demonstrating the static code analysis within Eclipse.

 String "AES"as argument to configure using the encryption algorithm

 AES.
 They save their code and are warned instantaneously by CogniCrypt.
 By default, the algorithm